jacktotonchi/fast-bot/README.md

 # fast-bot

- Fast Bot is a Discord Bot made as a two-week projects.
+ Fast Bot is a Discord Bot made as a two-week project.
 This bot has dozens of fun commands insuring a better user experience overall.

  List of all the current commands